mvolkmann/MyUnixEnv/notes/VueNotes.md

 When this happens, the first matching route path, in the order in which they are defined, is selected.

-### Nested Routes
+### Named and Nested

-The vue-router library also supports nested routes and nested views.
+The vue-router library also supports named routes, named views, and nested named views.
 These are advanced topics that most applications do not need.
 For more detail on vue-router, see <https://router.vuejs.org/guide/>.